Last updated October 13th, 2018.

 Some analysts even say the area will overtake Makati as the Philippine’s main financial hub in the long run.

 Ayala and Evergreen seem to understand corporate needs and infrastructure better than most, leading several multinational companies to re-base themselves in BGC.
 Prices are similarly expensive to Makati right now.

 Bonafacio Global City benefits from its central location and a master-planned, organized approach.

 Emerging economies often need an industry to help jumpstart its growth.
-With the exception of oil-rich countries, these sectors are usually tourism, trade, and manufacturing.
-Cebu just happens to be involved in all three of them.
+With the exception of oil-rich countries, these sectors are usually manufacturing, trade, and tourism.

 More than 80% of all ships built in the Philippines are made in Cebu.
 A lot of furniture, electronics, and toys are also manufactured here.
 In addition, tourists and retirees are flocking to Cebu in record numbers because of the excellent beaches nearby.

 As such, investors should consider buying real estate in smaller cities like Cebu or Davao.
 They’ll probably have higher returns than Manila over the long-term.
 Prices are also more reasonable outside the nation’s capital.

 One caveat is the lack of choices compared to Manila.
 Condos in Cebu are just starting to be built – and not all developers are winners.